Getting started with the Holder SDKs

 Create a MATTR VII tenant

-Your application requires a MATTR VII tenant that serves as the backend for SDK operations including tethering, credential issuance, and verification.
+Your application requires a MATTR VII tenant.
+The tenant powers SDK operations including the SDK Backend, credential issuance, and verification.

 - Log into the MATTR Portal.